 - Headaches

-- Mild to moderate discomfort at the stimulation site
+- Moderate discomfort at the stimulation site

 - Twitching of facial muscles